 So it was a no-brainer for Milwaukee Bucks' Event Program Manager T.J.
 Sagen to help bring the famous German holiday market to the Brew City.

-"Milwaukee is one of this country's biggest German cities, and this was a great opportunity to bring a German market to what I consider the best German city in the United States," Sagen said.
+"Milwaukee is one of this country's biggest German cities, and this was a great opportunity to bring a German market to what I consider the best German city in the United States," Sagen said before last year's debut.
 "I think it's something that will give families a new holiday tradition."

 2. You can get your Christmas shopping done